-- execution of some preclinical studies and late-stage development for our compounds and drug candidates; - management of our regulatory function; and - manufacturing, sales, marketing and distribution of our drug candidates.
+- candidates; - management of our clinical trials, including medical monitoring and data management; - management of our regulatory function; and - manufacturing, sales, marketing and distribution of our drug candidates.

 Our failure to engage in successful collaborations at any one of these stages would greatly impact our business.
 If we do not license enzyme targets from academic institutions or from other biotechnology companies on acceptable terms, our product development efforts would suffer.
 Similarly, if the contract research organizations that conduct our initial or late-stage clinical trials or manage our regulatory function breached their obligations to us, this would delay or prevent the development of our drug candidates.